aicam/AI_course_generator/README.md

-        "prompt": "<A specific prompt to add to the main prompt while creating this component output>", "params": ["<Array of parameters, each as a dictionary ex: {\"title\": \"slide_0_body_1_0\"}"], "rag_query": "<query passed to retrieval in RAG to find information>", "delimiter": "<if the component is multi-result generator, indicates delimiter to split result>" },
+        "prompt": "<A specific prompt to add to the main prompt while creating this component output>", "params": ["<Array of parameters, each as a dictionary ex: {\"title\": \"slide_0_body_1_0\"}"], "rag_query": "<query passed to retrieval in RAG to find information>", "delimiter": "<if the component is multi-result generator, indicates delimiter to split result>", "output": "<this parameter is filled with the response and contains 'answer' and 'transcript'" },
       "body": [
         {